-Where the Existing System Representation demonstrates deliverability issues, a Developer electing CRIS need only address the incremental deliverability of its inter-connecting generator or merchant transmission project, not the deliverability of the pre-existing system depicted in the Existing System Representation.
+Where the Existing System Representation demonstrates deliverability issues, a

+Developer electing CRIS need only address the incremental deliverability of its CRIS request, not the deliverability of the pre-existing system depicted in the Existing System Representation.

 Likewise, Transmission Owners will not be responsible for curing any pre-existing issues related to the deliverability of generators.